-Prerequisite: ENGL 223 with a C- or higher; CPSC 350, 440.
+Prerequisites: ENGL 223 with a C- or higher and CPSC 350.
+Pre or Corequisite: CPSC 440.

 A major project that includes a study of the factors necessary for successful implementation and operation of information systems; the traditional life cycle approach to managing and controlling application development and alternative development approaches.
 Written and oral presentation of project.
-This course partially satisfies the writing intensive requirement.
-May be taken as research intensive.